The Good, the Bad, and the Ugly of Dating in China

 If none of these are for you, get your VPN on and get back onto Tinder/Grindr.

-LTL’s Best Cheesy Chinese Chat Up Lines!
+The Best Cheesy Chinese Chat Up Lines (PLUS a Bonus Video(

 So that’s Chinese dating and dating Chinese guys.